 1) Let There Be Light

 Monsteras are epiphytic.
 This means a plant that grows above the ground, supported non-parasitically by another plant or object, and derives its nutrients and water from rain, the air, dust, etc.

 I water my Monsteras regularly, about once every 4-5 days.
 In the summer, watering is more frequent than in the winter because, as with all plants, the more light, the more watering, and the less light, the less watering it will need.
 Monsteras have very thick roots, so it is important not to kill them with kindness by overwatering them.

 Monsteras are tropical plants and love humidity, just like Jennifer Lopez’s countless music videos. haha

 I have dehydrated skin, and we have two diffusers on the main level and a humidifier in our bedroom that is frequently running.
 I love it, and my plants do too!
 We live in the Midwest, so we have our heat on most of the year, so I always make sure none of my houseplants are close to the heating vents.

 I give most of my houseplants some diluted coffee about once every two weeks.
 I give my Monstera more coffee during the summer than in the winter.
-I prefer using weak coffee as fertilizer for my plants because it is less risky than proper fertilizer, which can burn your plant and cause nutrient buildup.
+I prefer using weak coffee as fertilizer for my plants because it is less risky than regular miracle grow fertilizer, which can burn your plant and cause nutrient buildup.
+Another option is

 I know many opinions about what makes the best soil for houseplants.
-However, I know what has worked well for me, so that is what I will share with you.
+However, I know what has worked well for me, so I will share that with you.

 I fill the bottom of my planter with gravel or small pebbles.
 Then I pour a layer of soil, then a layer of perlite, mix, add the plant, and then more soil and perlite.
 My soil-to-perlite ratio is about 80 soil to 20 perlite.
 The soil I most commonly use Miracle-Gro Nature’s Care Organic.
 The perlite is Miracle-Gro Perlite